Applying to the EMBody Lab: FAQ

 What kind of training is available in the EMBody Lab for undergraduates?

-The EMBody Lab will periodically have openings for undergraduates to complete directed research courses, honours theses, and volunteer research assistantships.
+The EMBody Lab will periodically have openings for undergraduates to complete directed research courses and volunteer research assistantships.
+We also expect to support two honors thesis students each year.
 See the top of the FAQ for updates on when these positions are available.

 Undergraduates in the lab will have both distinct responsibilities as part of smaller sub-teams, and common training experiences shared by all their peers in the lab.
 Relatively distinct research activities may include: working with psychophysiological data; working with EEG/ERP data; assisting with clinical diagnostic assessment of participants (adults &/or children); computer programming; and coding of verbal/behavioral data.
 Common experiences will include: participation in lab meetings, where discussions will cover research-oriented readings and relevant social problems; opportunities to participate in directed research projects and contribute to scientific presentations; and discussions of equity, ethics, and professionalism in clinically oriented research.